 LIPA has a comprehensive risk management policy to identify, evaluate and manage risk.
 The Sixth Form College has adopted the same approach in the identification and management of risks.
-The College identified that its key risks during the year related to student success and progression, progress monitoring, competition, funding pressures in the education sector and maintaining compliance with regulatory requirements.
-Furthermore, a principal risk arose during the year in relation to the COVID-19 pandemic.
+The College identified that its key risks during the year related to student success and progression, progress monitoring, competition, funding pressures in the education sector and maintaining compliance with regulatory requirements, including those relating to COVID-19.
 Managing these risks is a core responsibility of the Senior Management Team in liaison with Governors, with regular discussions on these matters taking place at Governor meetings.
 Risks are assessed in terms of impact and likelihood and risk control measures are identified and assigned to an appropriate member of staff.